thegodeveloper/ckad/labs/20-networkpolicy-egress-1.md

 ## Task Definition

-- There was a security incident where an intruder was able to access the whole cluster from a single hacked backend Pod.
+- There was a security incident where an intruder was able to access the whole cluster from a single hacked backend *Pod*.
 - To prevent this create a `NetworkPolicy` called `np-backend` in *Namespace* `project-snake`.
 It should allow the `backend-*` *Pods* only to:
     - connect to `db1-*` *Pods* on port `1111`.
     - connect to `db2-*` *Pods* on port `2222`.